Pungyeon/required/README.md

 }
 ```

-This seems a lot tidier, from the perspective of whomever is implementing these fields on the structs.
-It's a lot of code to get this point, but the ROI does become apparent, the more that you use it.
+This seems a lot tidier from the perspective of whomever is implementing these fields on the structs.
+We had to write a lot of code to get this point, but the return of investment becomes apparent, the more that we use it.

 With our last refactor, we have also allowed users of our package, to add their own custom required fields.
 All that needs to be done, is to implement the the `Required` interface, together with using the `required.Unmarshal` function for parsing the incoming JSON.
 This allows developers to get creative and create more specific required fields, such as Email: